CANARIE Research Software Program Competitive Funding Call 2b: Research Software Re-Use at the Platform Level

 Still have questions?

-Any questions about this call or about CANARIE’s Research Software Program, can be directed via email to email@example.com.
-All questions that are not project-specific, along with their answers, will be posted to the Call 2b Q&A page.
+Any other questions about this call or about CANARIE’s Research Software Program can be directed to email@example.com.
+All questions that are not specific to applicant projects, along with their answers, will be posted to the Call 2b Q&A page.
 Applicants are responsible for checking the site for an updated list of questions and answers.

 To find and learn about software contributed by participants in CANARIE’s Research Software Program and by members of the greater Canadian research community, visit science.canarie.ca.